leogretz2/TODOVI/README.md

 TODOVI
-Deploy via Vercel
+Deploy via Vercel.
+Does this work with static?
-Page per user to start, no log in
+Page per user to start, no log in.
+-Add leo_SAIT user (convert Notepad)

-Make usable with wifi (have backup database in data.json, upload to database when reconnect) Redis/in-memory database
+Make usable without wifi (have backup database in data.json, upload to database when reconnect).
+Redis/in-memory database.

-Start with list of tasks separated by day
+Start with list of tasks separated by day.
-Commands for status, highlight
+Commands for status, highlight.